diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `HDFS will not move blocks from old datanodes to new datanodes to balance the cluster.
 To do this, you should run the balancer` described in “Balancer” on page 329.

-The way to decommission datanodes is to inform the namenode of the nodes that you wish to take out of circulation, so that it can replicate the blocks to other datanodes before the datanodes are shut down.
+The way to decommission datanodes is to inform the namenode of the nodes that you wish to take out of circulation, so that it can `replicate the blocks to other datanodes before the datanodes are shut down`.

 The decommissioning process is controlled by an exclude file, which is set for HDFS by the `dfs.hosts.exclude` property and for YARN by the `yarn.resourcemanager.nodes.exclude-path` property.
 It is often the case that these properties refer to the same file.
 The exclude file lists the nodes that are not permitted to connect to the cluster.